VTCSec/wargame-scorer/README.md

  * `name`: the name of the target (displayed on the scoreboard)
  * `host`: the hostname or ip of the target
- * `services`: a list of service names that are active on this target
+ * `services`: a list of service JSON objects that are active on this target

+The service JSON struct should contain the following keys:

+ * `service`: the name of the service (required)
+ * `value`: the point value of this service (required)
+ * `optional`: whether the service is an optional service (default: false)

- Additionally, some services require additional settings (e.g., port information, SSH keys, text to parse, etc).
+Additionally, some services require additional settings (e.g., port, SSH keys, text to parse, etc).
 These options should be included as a JSON object in the specification with the service name as the key.

  Example:

     {
         "name": "Example Host",
         "host": "10.0.0.3",
-        "services": [ "http" ],
+        "services": [ {"service": "http", "optional": false, "value": 5} ],
         "http": { "port": 80, "text": "Hello World" }
     }